chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 And that's it!
 We've joined all of our datasets in what's essentially a single line of code

-Let's break down the arguments that we just passed to `reduce`
+Let's break down the arguments that we just passed to `purrr::reduce`

 First, we started with a list of our datasets: